robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 library, arguments are shown in the documentation, in which case they need to have meaningful names.

+.. note::  Dynamic library handling was changed in Robot Framework 2.8 so that
+           named default values for optional arguments are filled in by the Framework if necessary.

+           For example if the arguments for a keyword are given as :code:`['a', 'b=1', 'c=2']` then a call
+           :code:`Keyword   foo   c=bar` would lead the Framework to call the keyword with arguments :code:`'foo', '1', 'bar'`, where string :code:`'1'` was filled in by the Framework based on the keyword argument specification.

 Getting keyword documentation
 '''''''''''''''''''''''''''''